bluffingo/OpenSB/private/skins/common/markdown/guidelines.md

 * Do not be a bigot.

-We monitor off-site behavior, if we find anything from another profile of yours, and we then find you unsuitable, you will be banned from SquareBracket.pw.
+We monitor off-site behavior, if we find anything from another profile of yours, and we then find you unsuitable, you will be banned from SquareBracket.

 ## What we don't allow to be uploaded